 About the W. P. Carey School

-The W. P. Carey School of Business at Arizona State University is one of the largest business schools in the United States with more than 15,000 students pursuing undergraduate, master's, and PhD degrees.
+The W. P. Carey School of Business at Arizona State University is one of the largest business schools in the United States with nearly 20,000 students pursuing undergraduate, master's, and PhD degrees.

 Solutions for the planet mean developing problem-solvers from around the globe.
 From our world-renowned faculty representing six continents to thousands of outstanding students who join us every year from around the world, the W. P. Carey School welcomes diversity and encourages global thinking.